Anna Stamp on how Edinburgh BioQuarter will tackle global health challenges

 Over the last two decades, Edinburgh BioQuarter has played a pivotal role in cultivating world-leading medical research and life sciences innovation that is improving people’s lives around the world.
 Our partnership brings together local and national government, the National Health Service and one of the world’s most prestigious universities that has been leading medical education, training and research for the past 300 years.
 BioQuarter is already home to 8,000 people who work and study within its boundary.

-This includes many award-winning life sciences businesses based at NINE, Scottish Enterprise’s Innovation Centre, the globally-renowned Edinburgh Medical School, 900-bed Royal Infirmary of Edinburgh, leading medical research institutes and one of Europe’s largest clusters of stem cell scientists at the MRC Centre for Regenerative Medicine.
+This includes many award-winning life sciences businesses based at NINE, Scottish Enterprise’s Innovation Centre, the globally-renowned Edinburgh Medical School, 900-bed Royal Infirmary of Edinburgh, leading medical research institutes and one of Europe’s largest clusters of stem cell scientists at the Centre for Regenerative Medicine.